jonogould/node_utils/README.md

 ## Usage

 How do you use ``` utils ```, I hear you asking?
-Well add this to your node script file and get going!
+Well add this to the top of your node script file and get going!

 	var utils = require('utils');